RSCPlus/rscplus/README.md

 *::screenshot* - Take screenshot (Saved in the screenshots directory)

-*::sleep* - Sleep, provided you have a sleeping bag in inventory

 *::banksearch [aWord]* - Searches current bank state for banked items containing "aWord".
 Note that withdrawing all of a certain item's type will push it to the end of the bank and thus withdrawing all should not